Last Updated on January 17, 2023

 2016-2018 Diploma in Healthcare Administration, Purdue University Global, MI

-What to Write in a Receptionist Resume Skills Section
+Receptionist Resume Skills

 Although the reception field requires specific technical skills, employers also consider soft skills.
 These are the personality traits or skills that indicate to your fitness as a Receptionist who will add value by meeting set out targets, has adequate knowledge, and sufficient experience answer customer queries or direct them to the appropriate contact person.
 Incorporate these into your summary, or profile, and into your accomplishment statements.